Micronesia

 Days 1-2: Islands of Yap State

 The inhabitants of Yap have long had a deep and meaningful connection to the ocean, with unspoiled tranquil beaches dotted along a coastline boasting spectacular reefs and marine life.
-Yap is easily the best place on the planet to see gargantuan Manta Rays year-round (sometimes possible to be seen while snorkeling).
-This is a land that is just about as far removed from the hustle and bustle of modern day life as imaginable; where in some of the small remote villages on the island, men wear loin cloths and women grass-skirts and where traditional and carefully coordinated dance is the median by which stories and history are passed down through the generations.
+It is easily the best place on the planet to see gargantuan Manta Ray year-round, sometimes even while snorkeling.
+Yap is just about as far removed from the hustle and bustle of modern life as imaginable; in some of the small remote villages on the island, men wear loin cloths and women grass-skirts and where traditional and carefully coordinated dance is the median by which stories and history are passed down through the generations.
 It is an island steeped in tradition and culture with fascinating discoveries waiting around seemingly every corner - perhaps none more so than the presence of large stone-money discs (or ‘rai’) that once represented the only currency on the island.

-We focus our birding at a couple of sites (one very close to our accommodation), which are reliable for such key targets as Yap Monarch, Micronesian Myzomela, and Micronesian Rufous Fantail, along with a species which will likely call for considerably more patience - the Yap Cicadabird.
-Also possible at these two locations is the near-threatened White-throated Ground Dove - a striking little dove with a deeply noted song.
+We’ll focus our birding on a couple of sites, one very close to our accommodation, which are reliable for key targets such as Yap Monarch, Micronesian Myzomela, and Micronesian Rufous Fantail, along with a species which will likely call for considerably more patience, the Yap Cicadabird.
+Also possible here is the near-threatened White-throated Ground Dove - a striking little dove with a deeply noted song.

 In season, nearby endemic Serianthes trees are home to nesting White-tailed Tropicbirds and preferred resting stops for delightful Fairy Terns.
 The limbs of these endemic trees can also be coveted foraging sites for both the endangered Yap White-Eye and the near-threatened Plain White-Eye.